Undergraduate Sustainability Research Award

 The Undergraduate Sustainability Research Award promotes in-depth understanding of sustainability topics,

 research strategies, and the use of library resources, providing participating students with vital skills they will carry into future academic and vocational endeavors.
-The award is funded by the award-winning UMass Amherst Libraries’ Sustainability Fund.
+It is funded by the award-winning UMass Amherst Libraries’ Sustainability Fund.

-We are accepting two types of submissions this year:
+We are again accepting two types of submissions this year:

-Option 1: Previous academic work related to sustainability done during Summer 2022, Fall 2022, or Spring 2023 semesters and while an undergraduate student at UMass Amherst.
-This academic work can be in any format (paper, poster, presentation, art, video, etc.).
+Option 1: A project based on previous academic work related to sustainability completed during Spring 2025, Summer 2025, Fall 2025, or Spring 2026 semesters and while an undergraduate student at UMass Amherst.
+This academic work can be in any format (paper, poster, presentation, art, video, etc.) and needs to be supported by facts (which are cited).

-Option 2: An original research project conducted during Summer 2022, Fall 2022, or Spring 2023 and while an undergraduate student at UMass Amherst.
+Option 2: An original research project completed during Spring 2025, Summer 2025, Fall 2025, or Spring 2026 semesters and while an undergraduate student at UMass Amherst.
 This project needs to be supported by facts (which are cited), but does not need to be tied to a class.
 It can be in any format (paper, poster, presentation, art, video, etc.).

-For both options, on the submission form, you will be asked to include:
+For both options, the submission form will ask you to include:

-- A context statement describing why you chose the topic or focus area of your submission and how it relates to sustainability.
-Art submissions can include your artists' statement. (maximum 300 words)
+- A context statement telling why you chose the topic or focus area of your submission and describing specifically how it relates to sustainability.
+Art submissions can include your artists' statement as long as it explicitly states how it relates to sustainability. (maximum 300 words)

 To learn more about sustainability efforts at UMass check out these links: